Spaces of smooth embeddings and configuration categories: Calculus and configuration categories

-is homotopy cartesian.
-Here the left-hand vertical arrow is induced by the inclusions $\{j\}\times\RR^m\to \uli\ell\times\RR^m=M$ and the horizontal arrows are given by evaluation on certain standard objects.
-In order to check this we need to choose a point $f$ in $\emb(\uli\ell,N)$ and compare the horizontal homotopy fibers over $f$ in diagram~\ref{eqn-proofmain3}, say $\Phi_1$ for the top row and $\Phi_2$ for the bottom row.
-Choose a tubular neighborhood $U$ of the finite set $f(\ell)\subset N$; more specifically let $U_j\subset U$ be the component of $U$ which contains $j\in\uli\ell$\,.
-Now
+In order to check this we need to choose a point $f$ in $\emb(\uli\ell,N)$ and compare the horizontal homotopy fibers over $f$ in diagram~(\ref{eqn-proofmain3}), say $\Phi_1$ for the top row and $\Phi_2$ for the bottom row.